angelsanchez/js-capacity-test/README.md

 ## Unfinished parts

-There are three files with unfinished parts:
+There are three new funcionalities to develop:

 `public/app/todo.js`
  - lin.
-59: If the todo text contains the word "important", add the class "important".
-(1 point)
+59: If the item text contains the word "important", add the class "important". __(Easy: 1 point)__

 `public/app/welcome.js`
  - lin.
-22: Filter by text.
-(2 point)
+22: Filter items by text typed in the search text input. __(Medium: 2 point)__
  - lin.
 28: Show only todos with text "important".
-The URL should change like filter does in `self.awake` function.
-(4 point)
+The Hash-URL should change like filter does in `self.awake` function. __(Hard: 4 point)__

 `public/app/resource.js`
  - lin.
-119: Important counter (3 point)
+119: Important counter. __(Medium: 3 point)__

 ## Notes

  - Only your code is important, the design won't be valued.
  - Comments and maintainability of the code will be appreciated.
+ - In order to complete the unfinished parts, you can modify any file, write new functions, create new files, etc...

 Thank you very much, [Intelygenz](http://www.intelygenz.com/en/)